yshic/itrvn_final_project/documents/README.md

   <img src="./malkman.png" alt="Project Image" width="500" height="auto">
 </p>

 The Malkman project is designed to provide a complete, standalone audio playback system with interactive features and visual feedback.
 Utilizing the STM32F411E-Disco board, a GPD2846A MP3 decoder module, Neopixel RGB LED strip, and various input/output peripherals, this project aims to deliver an engaging and versatile audio experience.
-The system supports MP3 playback from an SD card, offers intuitive user controls, and integrates a visualizer to enhance the listening experience.
+The system supports MP3 playback from an SD card and offers intuitive user controls.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)